☀︎

 The right to be fully informed, clearly and concisely, of the ramifications of the tech products we use, including their main options and associated tradeoffs.

 Furthermore, no means no—and permanently—to sensitive options until explicitly enabled.
+It’s disturbing enough that we need to explicitly state this, post-#MeToo movement.
 Defaults matter, and so does the permanency of our decisions.
-Oops, we mistakenly reset all your privacy settings to open!—is simply despicable</Daffy> and shall not be tolerated.
+Oops, we mistakenly reset all your privacy settings to open!—is simply despicable, and shall not be tolerated.
 When there’s a bug or reset, options must fall back to the more private, less sensitive choice.

-Where are we now?
+Where are we now? 📍

-Good news: it may be a bit surprising, but we’re already about 90% of the way there in terms of the most important pieces we need!
-The future is here, but not yet evenly distributed.
-Legend:
+Good news—it may be a bit surprising, but we’re already about 90% of the way there in terms of the most important pieces we need!
+The last few of the puzzle dropped only a couple of years ago, after a very long wait.

 Summary of Progress